2nd Congress of the Communist Party (Bolsheviks) of Ukraine: Party statute

-It turns out that after the Bolsheviks took control of most of Ukraine and the beginning of the party and the Soviet development in the republic, the Central Committee (CC) of the CP(b)U again returned to this issue and on April 3, 1919, instructed one of its members - Taras Kharechko (member of the CC) - to draw up a temporary statute, which was later published in the newspaper "Kommunist" is an organ of the Central Committee and the Kyiv City Committee of the CP(b)U. This statute formulated provisions on membership in the party, on the structure of the republican party organization - from the Central Committee to povit (uyezd) and volost organizations inclusively, and also contained instructions to volost and povit party committees and party centers.
+It turns out that after the Bolsheviks took control of most of Ukraine and at the beginning of the party and the Soviet development in the republic, the Central Committee (CC) of the CP(b)U again returned to this issue and, on April 3, 1919, instructed one of its members - Taras Kharechko (member of the CC) - to draw up a temporary statute, which was later published in the newspaper "Kommunist" is an organ of the Central Committee and the Kyiv City Committee of the CP(b)U. This statute formulated provisions on membership in the party, on the structure of the republican party organization - from the Central Committee to povit (uyezd) and volost organizations inclusively- and also contained instructions to volost and povit party committees and party centers.

 In addition, a 3-month candidacy period was introduced for workers and peasants entering the CP(b)U, and a 6-month one for representatives of other social groups, etc. It is appropriate to say that these provisions of the CP(b)U draft statute were later borrowed for the new statute of the RCP(b), which was approved in December 1919 by the VIII All-Russian Conference of the RCP(b) and permanently included in all the statutes of the RCP(b) - CPSU and changed only depending on the specific existing historical conditions in which the party operated.

 At that time, the statutory question for the majority of local party organizations was so confused and became so acute that it was even brought up for consideration by the plenum of the Central Committee of the CP(b)U later on February 6, 1920, which was forced by its decision to confirm to local party organizations that "The statute of the Russian Communist Party (b) extends to Ukraine as well," and recommended using the existing party tickets before developing of own new form.